sammyhasan17/SEC-Portfolio-Analysis/readME.md

-# 📈 SEC Filing EBITDA Extractor & Excel Automation
+# 📈 SEC Filing Line Item Extractor & Dashboard Automation

 Automates data extraction from SEC filings and writes results to Excel & PowerBI Dashboard using Python and VBA to make CEO decisions